Dexune/comp-tag-mod/README.md

 Download From Releases & Drag The Following Into Your BepInEx "plugins" Folder

-- WhitelistTagMod_v#.dll: This Is The Official Comp Tag Mod ~ Created by JMac, Lualt & Dexune
+- CompTagMod.dll: This Is The Official Comp Tag Mod
+ ~ Created by JMac, Lualt & Dexune

 - AntiWeaponBan.dll: Doesn't Ban Players Who Use Weapons/Items (KEEP THIS IF YOU WANT TO USE !shotgun/!db)